 On May 31, 2022, the Company's board of directors authorized a \$200.0 million share repurchase program.
 The repurchase program commenced in May 2022 and expires in May 2024.
 Share repurchases under the program may be made through a variety of methods, which may include open market purchases, including under plans complying with Rule 10b5-1 of the Exchange Act, and privately negotiated transactions.
 The timing and actual number of share repurchases will depend upon several factors, including market conditions, business conditions, the trading price of the Company's common stock and the nature of other investment opportunities available to the Company.

-During the six months ended June 30, 2022, the Company repurchased 85,161 shares of its common stock on the open market at a weighted-average price of \$106.50 per common share for a total of \$9.1 million under this program and, upon repurchase, the shares were retired.
-See Note 17 for the Company's additional repurchases of its common stock subsequent to June 30, 2022.
+The following table presents the Company's open market repurchases of its common stock during the periods presented: